SharpRay/mini-ldw/README.md

 create table tbl (id int, name varchar(50));
 ```

-The data of this new creating table will be stay in heap memory, and will be lost after the server restarted.
+The data of this new creating table will be cached in heap memory, and will be lost after the server restarted.

 ## Create View